prettier/prettier/website/versioned_docs/version-stable/options.md

 _First available in v1.8.2_

-By default, Prettier will wrap markdown text as-is since some services use a linebreak-sensitive renderer, e.g. GitHub comment and BitBucket.
-In some cases you may want to rely on editor/viewer soft wrapping instead, so this option allows you to opt out with `"never"`.
+By default, Prettier will not change wrapping in markdown text since some services use a linebreak-sensitive renderer, e.g. GitHub comments and BitBucket.
+To have Prettier wrap prose to the print width, change this option to "always".
+If you want Prettier to force all prose blocks to be on a single line and rely on editor/viewer soft wrapping instead, you can use `"never"`.

 Valid options:

 - `"always"` - Wrap prose if it exceeds the print width.
-- `"never"` - Do not wrap prose.
+- `"never"` - Un-wrap each block of prose into one line.
-- `"preserve"` - Wrap prose as-is. _First available in v1.9.0_
+- `"preserve"` - Do nothing, leave prose as-is. _First available in v1.9.0_

 | Default      | CLI Override                                                | API Override                                                |
 | ------------ | ----------------------------------------------------------- | ----------------------------------------------------------- |